Sean Brackett

-Sean Brackett (born November 3, 1991) is an American former football quarterback and current quarterbacks coach for the Massachusetts Pirates of the Indoor Football League (IFL).
+Sean Brackett (born November 3, 1991) is an American former professional football quarterback who played in the Arena Football League (AFL), National Arena League (NAL), and Indoor Football League (IFL).
 He played college football at Columbia University.

 Early life

 A two-sport letterman at Griswold High School in Griswold, Connecticut, Brackett played football and basketball.
-As a senior in 2008, Brackett was named First team All-Eastern Connecticut Conference as a quarterback.
+As a senior in 2008, Brackett was named first-team All-Eastern Connecticut Conference as a quarterback.
 Brackett was a Class M All-Academic selection as a senior in 2009 on the basketball team.

 College career

-In December 2008, Brackett was accepted to Columbia University to be a member of the varsity football team.